 What is benzene?

 According to the FDA, “Benzene is a chemical that is released into the air from emissions from automobiles and burning coal and crude oil.
 It is also used in the manufacture of a wide range of industrial products, including chemicals, dyes, detergents, and some plastics.”

 The EPA (Environmental Protection Agency) notes that “chronic (long-term) inhalation exposure has caused various disorders in the blood, including reduced numbers of red blood cells and aplastic anemia, in occupational settings.
 Increased incidence of leukemia (cancer of the tissues that form white blood cells) have been observed in humans occupationally exposed to benzene […] EPA has classified benzene as known human carcinogen for all routes of exposure.”

-No, benzene is not actually a listed ingredient in sunscreen, but a side effect of certain manufacturing processes.
+No, benzene is not actually a listed ingredient in sunscreen, shampoo, or conditioner, but a side effect of certain manufacturing processes.
 Customers should expect and demand that manufacturers not use these processes to prevent long-term exposure to the benzene carcinogen.

-Of course I’ve used sunscreen.
+Of course I’ve used sunscreen, shampoo, or conditioner.
 Should I be concerned?

 What are the symptoms of benzene exposure?

 According to the CDC, being exposed to benzene may quickly result in drowsiness, dizziness, rapid or irregular heartbeat, headaches, tremors, confusion, unconsciousness, and potentially even death.
 In addition, ingesting benzene can cause vomiting, stomachache, and convulsions.
 External exposure on the skin or eyes can damage the tissue.